Starting post-primary school

 - Assessment of students' progress and feedback to parents and students: Checking of students' progress, feedback to parents, arrangements for parent-teacher meetings

-- Facilities: What student facilities are provided, for example a library, access to computers, a language laboratory and facilities for lunch, PE and recreation.
+- Facilities: What student facilities are provided, for example, a library, access to computers, a language laboratory and facilities for lunch, PE and recreation.

 - Support services: guidance counsellor, remedial support for students, pastoral care

-- Extra-curricular activities: sports, clubs, debating etc.
+- Extra-curricular activities: such as sports, clubs or debating

 Enrolling your child at post-primary school